 This week’s guest blog comes from our adorable little furiend Archie.
-Archie has been busy exploring one of our favourite natural playgrounds, Garwnant.
-Read about his adventures below.
+Archie the Cocker has been busy exploring one of our favourite natural playgrounds, Garwnant.
+This review is completely independent.

 Hiya, I’m Archie! @archiewyn

 I’m a 4-month-old golden Cocker Spaniel living in South Wales.
 I’m a bundle of energy and am always excited to be out and about exploring so I’m so excited to be writing a blog for dogfuriendly!